 Bri's Bookshelf

-The hunt for the rightful owner of the book leads Emmy to two sisters, a horrific betrayal, and an extraordinary protest against the Nazis that was held in Berlin at the height of the war.
-Nearly a decade earlier, hundreds of brave women gathered in the streets after their Jewish husbands were detained by the Gestapo.
-Through freezing rain and RAF bombings, the women faced down certain death and did what so few others dared to do under the Third Reich.
-They said no.
+A post-World War 2 hunt for the rightful owner of a book uncovered in the Holocaust leads librarian Emmy Clarke to two sisters, a horrific betrayal, and an extraordinary protest against the Nazis that was held in Berlin at the height of the war.Â

 Raisa Susanto Series